pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/abbr.md

 ---
-title: Abbreviation
+title: Abbreviations
 icon: mdi:tooltip-question-outline
-createTime: 2025/03/24 17:07:33
+createTime: 2025/10/08 10:48:15
 permalink: /en/guide/markdown/abbreviation/
 ---

 ## Overview

-**Abbreviations** refer to short forms used in Markdown, such as technical terms like W3C and ECMA.
+**Abbreviations** refer to acronyms used in Markdown, such as professional terms like W3C, ECMA, etc.

-When hovering over an abbreviation, the full term will be displayed along with its definition or explanation.
+When hovering over an abbreviation, the full name of the term is displayed, and it can also include the definition and explanation of the abbreviation.

 ## Configuration

 This feature is disabled by default.
-Enable it in `theme` configuration:
+You need to enable it in the `theme` configuration.

 ```ts title=".vuepress/config.ts"
 export default defineUserConfig({